avg —

 Instructions

-Chop the garlic and onion, place the raw materials in a saucepan with oil.
-Heat for a few minutes until soft for proper finished aromatic foundation.
+Chop the garlic and onion and place them in a saucepan with the oil.
+Heat for a few minutes until soft.

-Add pieces of juicy and bright pumpkin to the saucepan for proper finished colorful foundation.
+Add pieces of juicy, bright pumpkin to the saucepan.

-Add turmeric to the preparation for the cream soup for proper finished golden hue.
+Add the turmeric to the cream soup base.

 Tips